 This remuneration is deferred and paid in equity instruments, in accordance with the applicable regulations and the Remuneration Policy.
-The following table shows the calendar for payment of the long-term remuneration for years 2022, 2023 and 2024:
+The following table shows the calendar for payment of the long-term remuneration for 2023, 2024 and 2025:

-Long-term remuneration Annual measurement year Multi-year measurement period 1st payment (60 %) 2nd payment (20 %) 3rd payment (20 %)
+Long-term remuneration Measurement year Multi-year measurement period 1st payment (60%) 2nd payment (20%) 3rd payment (20%)

-2022 2022 2022 2026 2027 2028

-2024

-2023 2023 2023 2027 2028 2029
+2023 2023 2023 2025 2027 2028 2029

-2025

-2024 2024 2024 2028 2029 2030
+2024 2024 2024 2026 2028 2029 2030

-2026
+2025 2025 2025 2027 2029 2030 2031

-Since the adjusted reference amount is determined 45 % in cash and the remaining 55 % in Banco Sabadell shares, each payment of the long-term remuneration will made in the same proportion.
+Since the adjusted reference amount is determined 45% in cash and the remaining 55% in Banco Sabadell shares, each payment of the long-term remuneration will made in the same proportion.
 The shares that are delivered are subject to lock-up as described in section 3.1.2.B) on short-term variable remuneration.

 3.1.3.
-Contractual conditions for Executive Directors, including termination indemnities
+Contractual conditions for executive directors, including termination indemnities

-The Executive Directors' contracts are standard Senior Management contracts and meet the legal requirements for contracts of this type, with the following terms and conditions:
+The executive directors' contracts are standard Senior Management contracts and meet the legal requirements for contracts of this type, with the following terms and conditions:

-- Duration: the contracts are indefinite. - Fixed remuneration: the contracts provide for the payment of fixed remuneration to Executive Directors under the terms and conditions detailed above. - Variable remuneration: the contracts provide for the payment of variable remuneration to Executive Directors under the terms and conditions detailed above. - Retirement and savings plans: the contracts provide for Executive Directors to participate in pension and saving schemes, under the terms and conditions detailed above. - Benefits: the Executive Directors' contracts provide for them to enjoy the benefits and flexible remuneration schemes that the Bank has established for its other employees, in the same terms as the latter. - Confidentiality: the contracts include a confidentiality clause that obliges Directors not to disclose, either during the term of the contract or thereafter, any confidential data, procedures, methods, information, or commercial or industrial data referring to the Bank's business or finances. - Restitution and use of company assets: all material goods, information media, files, documentation, manuals, etc. that the directors have in their possession must be returned to the Bank at the time of termination of the contract. - Clawback and Malus clauses: the contracts contain clauses of both types that apply in the cases defined in the Directors Remuneration Policy, as described in section 3.1.2.B). - Early termination and non-competition: The CEO's contract contains a post-contractual non-compete clause providing two years' fixed remuneration, including the part of the annual contribution to retirement and savings plans that is not classified as a discretionary pension benefit, with a duration of two years, in the event of removal of the CEO due to (i) a decision of the institution not attributable to breach or failure in his functions as CEO, or (ii) a change of control; and one year's fixed remuneration with a duration of one year in all other cases.
-The geographical scope of this non-compete clause is confined to Spain, the United Kingdom and Mexico, where the Institution's main business is concentrated.
-The CRO's contract contains a post-contractual non-compete clause with a duration of two years, applicable until the first date of ordinary retirement, at the latest, and providing an amount of two years' fixed remuneration.
+- Duration: the contracts are indefinite. - Fixed remuneration: the contracts provide for the payment of fixed remuneration to executive directors under the terms and conditions detailed above. - Variable remuneration: the contracts provide for the payment of variable remuneration to executive directors under the terms and conditions detailed above. - Retirement and savings plans: the contracts provide for executive directors to participate in pension and saving schemes, under the terms and conditions detailed above. - Benefits: the executive directors' contracts provide for them to enjoy the benefits and flexible remuneration schemes that the Bank has established for its other employees, in the same terms as the latter. - Confidentiality: the contracts include a confidentiality clause that obliges directors not to disclose, either during the term of the contract or thereafter, any confidential data, procedures, methods, information, or commercial or industrial data referring to the Bank's business or finances. - Restitution and use of company assets: all material goods, information media, files, documentation, manuals, etc. that the directors have in their possession must be returned to the Bank at the time of termination of the contract. - Clawback and Malus clauses: the contracts contain clauses of both types that apply in the cases defined in the Director Remuneration Policy, as described in section 3.1.2.B). - Early termination and non-competition: The Chief Executive Officer's contract contains a post-contractual non-competition clause of two years' duration providing two years' fixed remuneration, including the portion of annual contributions to pension plans that are not classified as discretionary pension benefits, in the event of the Chief Executive Officer's termination due to (i) a decision by the Bank, without this being due to a breach of the Chief Executive Officer's duties, or (ii) a change of control; and a non-competition clause of one year's fixed remuneration and one year's duration for all other cases.
+The application of this non-competition clause is limited geographically to Spain, the United Kingdom and Mexico, where the Bank's main activity is concentrated.
+The CRO's contract contains a post-contractual non-competition clause with a duration of two years, applicable at most up to the first date of ordinary retirement, providing for two years' fixed remuneration.